skinnylatte/pop21/content/about.md

 From time to time, I take [photos](https://popagandhi.com/photos).
 Like when it's an [especially odd day](https://popagandhi.com/posts/2020-09-09-the-day-the-sky-turned-orange/).

-Even though I'm on [Twitter](https://twitter.com/skinnylatte) most of the day, sometimes I'll just be here, writing in plain text, like it's 2003 all over again.
+I am no longer on [Twitter](https://twitter.com/skinnylatte).
+And you shouldn't, too.
+I am on [Mastodon](https://hachyderm.io/@skinnylatte), and I am here, in plain text, like it's 2003 all over again.

+I am also on [Pixelfed](https://photos.cookiefan.club/i/web/profile/511405918373056513), which is an ethical alternative to Instagram, that I self-host; and I am also posting regularly to my [photography and music microblog over there](https://micro.popagandhi.com).
+If you want to read more about what I do creatively, [have a look](https://popagandhi.com/posts/2023-01-feeding-my-soul/).